Exactly 10 years ago today, I launched IWT.

 Read any of the comments on this blog, or in our Brain Trust group, and you’ll meet a group of the most extraordinary people anywhere.
 This isn’t normal!

-YOU are the ones that took action and got results like these, these, and these.
+YOU are the ones that took action and got results like these, and these.
 Imagine what would happen if we exposed some of this material to other readers around the internet.
 Guess how they would react?

 We don’t have to guess!
 Look at the commenters here and here to see what happens when you share IWT material with people who are used to reading about frugality and complaining about politics.
 This shows us how special our community is.